AertosDios/pi_slice/README.md

 # pi_slice
 A portable Raspberry Pi project!
 Somewhere between a phone and a tablet, with the maker/tinkerer in mind.
 Linux on the go, in an ultraportable, but usable, formfactor with endless modularity.
+General Idea:
+A small portable cyber deck for your average console cowboy.
+An all in one, everything you need and nothing you don't machine .
+Open ended design for increased DIY versitiliy.
+Made to be iterated and improved for specific use cases.

 Current Progress -
 Stage 1